 Wealth Management: Make Your Money Dance To Your Tune

 Nov 02, 2017 | 18:15 PM IST

 Nov 02, 2017 | 18:15 PM IST

 When we think about high net-worth individuals (HNI), we tend to view them as people who are sitting pretty on a stash of wealth.
 People without any problems and living a life studded with utmost luxury.
 The very reason that they have amassed a significant amount of wealth over the years, we think they are set for life.
 On the contrary, having a huge wealth is far from a care-free status.
 Wealth needs to be taken care of.
 Some of the things that wealthy people need to worry about are implementing tax planning, creating a successful investment plan and setting up an orderly estate.
 It is a terribly complex affair which requires high skills and due diligence.
 To give your assets the value they deserve, wealth management is an absolute must.

 Wealth management is a professional service that consolidates all the financial services like investment advice, tax planning, retirement planning, etc. Wealth management simply means to provide complete financial services and products to clients in a consultative manner through which their capital remains safe, enjoys appreciation at the same time has high liquidity.

 The objective of wealth management is to provide a fitting balance of return and safety and is usually connected with greater compounded growth rates over time.
 While it attempts to consistently produce the best returns possible, its principal interest is in protecting clients principal.
 Wealth management can be best described as an agency that balances the objectives of preservation and growth.
 It involves creating both a strategic and tactical asset allocation which takes into account the market volatility and the possibility of market declines.

-Wealth Management Is Your Key To A Happy RetirementWealth management is important.
+Wealth management is important.
 Just like for the working professionals, happy retirement is a priority of HNIs too.
 The ever-increasing cost of living in India and the decreasing interest rates (savings and fixed deposits) are some of the reasons why it has such a strong relationship with the issue of retirement.
 Unlike western nations, India doesn't have pension system to support the elderly people in the country.
 In absence of any government-sponsored pension scheme, the onus of looking after yourself lies entirely on you.

 Challenges to Wealth Management in India